importcjj/Notissue/README.md

 # Notissue
-Building a lightweight blog with issue.
+Building a lightweight blog by the [issues] feature.